 Capital losses in excess of capital gains ("net capital losses") are not permitted to be deducted against a RIC's net investment income.
-Instead, for U.S. federal income tax purposes, potentially subject to certain limitations, the Fund may carry a net capital loss from any taxable year forward indefinitely to offset its capital gains, if any, in years following the year of the loss.
-To the extent subsequent capital gains are offset by such losses, they will not result in U.S. federal income tax liability to the Fund and may not be distributed as capital gains to its shareholders.
-Generally, the Fund may not carry forward any losses other than net capital losses.
-The carryover of capital losses may be limited under the general loss limitation rules if the Fund experiences an ownership change as defined in the Code.
+Instead, for U.S. federal income tax purposes, potentially subject to certain limitations, a Fund may carry a net capital loss from any taxable year forward indefinitely to offset its capital gains, if any, in years following the year of the loss.
+To the extent subsequent capital gains are offset by such losses, they will not result in U.S. federal income tax liability to a Fund and may not be distributed as capital gains to its shareholders.
+Generally, a Fund may not carry forward any losses other than net capital losses.
+The carryover of capital losses may be limited under the general loss limitation rules if a Fund experiences an ownership change as defined in the Code.

-The Fund is new and therefore no amounts are available as carry forwards to the next tax year.
+As of December 31, 2024, the following amounts are available as carry forwards to the next tax year: